PhD-Misc/MWA-OrbitDetermination/README.md

 ![output](https://github.com/PhD-Misc/MWASSA/blob/master/image1.gif)

 In above animation, the blue contours are all the 6 sigma events detected by RFISeeker.
-SatSearch.py does an API query for the epoch to identify all the objects within the FOV of the observation, followed by a cone search for the event (with 7km positional error)
+SatSearch.py does an API query for the epoch to identify all the objects within the FOV of the observation, followed by a cone search for the event (with 7km positional error).
+In the above animation, the search cone is green if the event is detected by the script, else red.
+The detected events (along with other required information) are saved to disk for further analysis.

+## Step 2 Extraction of angular position measurements of the pass

+extractAngularMeasurements.py extracts the angular position measurements by trying to extract the mid-point of the streak (more info in paper)

+This steps creates a file